-What's the difference between Electro Acupuncture and traditional Acupuncture?
+The difference between Electro Acupuncture and traditional Acupuncture

 Electro Acupuncture is quite similar to traditional acupuncture in that the same points are stimulated during treatment.
 As with traditional acupuncture, needles are inserted on specific points along the body.
 The needles are then attached to a device that generates continuous electric pulses using small clips.
 These devices are used to adjust the frequency and intensity of the impulse being delivered, depending on the condition being treated.
 Electro Acupuncture uses two needles at time so that the impulses can pass from one needle to the other.
 Several pairs of needles can be stimulated simultaneously, usually for no more than 30 minutes at a time.

 In the United States, Electro Acupuncture has been studied for a variety of conditions.
 It has been effectively used as a form of anesthesia; as a pain reliever for muscle spasms; in the treatment of chronic pain and neurological disorders.
 Other studies have examined the role of Electro Acupuncture in treating skin conditions such as acne, renal colic, and acute nausea caused by cancer medications.
 There is also some evidence that electrical stimulation of acupuncture points activates the endorphin system, which could lower blood pressure and reduce heart disease.

 Patients may experience a tingling sensation while being treated with Electro Acupuncture, which is most likely due to the electric current.
 In most cases, however, the effect produced by the current is subsational; in other words, the tingling sensation will not be felt.